-Over the last decade James McVinnie has carved out a stellar career as an organist and keyboard player, championing both classical composers and contemporary artists like Gabriella Smith and performing all over the world.
-His album Counterpoint paired pieces by Bach with Philip Glass.
+Over the last decade James McVinnie has carved out a stellar career as an organist and keyboard player, championing both classical composers and contemporary artists like Gabriella Smith (whose work features in Timo Andres and David Kaplan's concert) and performing all over the world.

 Johann Sebastian Bach